gomlx/gomlx/README.md

   * [Diffusion model for Oxford Flowers 102 dataset (generates random flowers)](examples/oxfordflowers102/OxfordFlowers102_Diffusion.ipynb);
   * [GNN model for OGBN-MAG (experimental)](examples/ogbnmag/ogbn-mag.ipynb).
 * Pre-Trained models to use: InceptionV3 (image model) -- more to come.
-* Docker with integrated JupyterLab and GoNB (a Go kernel)
+* Docker with integrated JupyterLab and [GoNB](https://github.com/janpfeifer/gonb) (a Go kernel for Jupyter notebooks)
-* Just-In-Time (JIT) compilation using [OpenXLA](https://github.com/openxla/xla)] for CPUs and GPUs -- hopefully soon TPUs.
+* Just-In-Time (JIT) compilation using [OpenXLA](https://github.com/openxla/xla) for CPUs and GPUs -- hopefully soon TPUs.
 * Autograd: automatic differentiation -- only gradients for now, no jacobian.
 * Context: automatic variable management for ML models.
-* ML layers library with some of the most popular machine learning "layers": dense (simple FFN layer),
+* ML layers library with some of the most popular machine learning "layers": FFN layers,
-  activation functions, Layer Normalization, Batch Normalization, Convolutions, Pooling, Dropout, Multi-Head-Attention (for transformer layers), PiecewiseLinear (for calibration and normalization).
+  activation functions, layer and batch normalization, convolutions, pooling, dropout, Multi-Head-Attention (for transformer layers), KAN (with B-Splines), PiecewiseLinear (for calibration and normalization), regularizations, FFT (reverse/differentiable), etc.
 * Training library, with some pretty-printing.
 Including plots for Jupyter notebook, using [GoNB, a Go Kernel](https://github.com/janpfeifer/gonb).
   * Also, various debugging tools: collecting values for particular nodes for plotting, simply logging  the value of nodes during training, stack-trace of the code where nodes are created (TODO: automatic printing stack-trace